 Theme or Plugin Conflict

-In most cases, if a theme or plugin is not compatible with Elementor, it can cause the scroll-to-anchor not working on mobile.
+In most cases, if a theme or plugin is not compatible with Elementor, the scroll-to-anchor feature may not work on mobile.
 Incompatibility could interfere with the smooth functioning of this feature.
 Too many WordPress plugins could also lead to this issue.

 Lack of Targets